ulthimanju/EduBasic/README.md

 # EduBasic
-An adaptive AI-powered learning platform.
+An adaptive AI-powered learning platform with a full-stack architecture